How To Choose A Wedding Venue

 And whilst that helps you see the venues, it’s not the same as physically being there.
 But it can help you shorten down your list whilst we wait for restrictions to be lifted, pretty soon by the looks of things.

-The venues will then be delighted to show you around in person, and by then, you may have whittled it down to a couple to choose from.
+The venues will then be delighted to show you around in person, and by then, you may have whittled it down to a couple of wedding venues to choose from.

 How many venues should you visit?

-There is no definite answer here; you can visit as many as you want.
+There is no definite answer here; you can visit as many as you want when choosing your wedding venue.

 But the more you visit, the more your head will be spinning with who has what, who said what etc. So perhaps make sure you see the ones that are suitable for your style of wedding first.